lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Required:

-- `alert` (Block Set, Min: 1, Max: 10) Defines one of the sub-alerts within a composite alert. (see [below for nested schema](#nestedblock--composite_alert--alert))
+- `alert` (Block Set, Min: 1, Max: 10) Defines one of the sub alerts within a composite alert.
+(See [below for nested schema](#nestedblock--composite_alert--alert)).

 <a id="nestedblock--composite_alert--alert"></a>
 ### Nested Schema for `composite_alert.alert`

 Required:

-- `expression` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--composite_alert--alert--expression))
+- `expression` (Block List, Min: 1, Max: 1) (See [below for nested schema](#nestedblock--composite_alert--alert--expression).)
-- `name` (String) Identifier for this sub-alert.
-Must be a single uppercase letter  (examples: A, B, C)
+- `name` (String) The identifier for this sub alert.
+Must be a single uppercase letter (examples: A, B, C).
-- `query` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--composite_alert--alert--query))
+- `query` (Block List, Min: 1, Max: 1) (See [below for nested schema](#nestedblock--composite_alert--alert--query).)

 Optional:

-- `title` (String) Optional free-form title for the alert
+- `title` (String) Optional free-form title for the alert.

 <a id="nestedblock--composite_alert--alert--expression"></a>
 ### Nested Schema for `composite_alert.alert.expression`

 Optional:

-- `is_no_data` (Boolean) When set to true, a notification will be sent when the alert query returns no data.
-When false, notifications will not be sent when the alert query returns no data.
+- `is_no_data` (Boolean) When set to true, a notification is sent when the alert query returns no data.
+When false, notifications aren't sent when the alert query returns no data.
 - `operand` (String) Required when at least one threshold (Critical, Warning) is defined.
-Indicates whether the alert should trigger when the value is above the threshold or below the threshold.
+Indicates whether the alert triggers when the value is above the threshold or below the threshold.
-- `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert should transition into Critical or Warning states.
-If a particular threshold is not specified, the alert will never transition into that state. (see [below for nested schema](#nestedblock--composite_alert--alert--expression--thresholds))
+- `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert transitions into Critical or Warning states.
+If a particular threshold is not specified, the alert never transitions into that state.
+(See [below for nested schema](#nestedblock--composite_alert--alert--expression--thresholds).)

 <a id="nestedblock--composite_alert--alert--expression--thresholds"></a>
 ### Nested Schema for `composite_alert.alert.expression.thresholds`

 Optional:

-- `critical` (String) Defines the threshold for the alert to transition to a Critical (more severe) status
+- `critical` (String) Defines the threshold for the alert to transition to a Critical (more severe) status.
-- `warning` (String) Defines the threshold for the alert to transition to a Warning (less severe) status
+- `warning` (String) Defines the threshold for the alert to transition to a Warning (less severe) status.